gsass/pretty.bike/src/faq.md

 - You get a bagel and some coffee once you tear down your tent on Day 2, and we will direct you to the brunch rendezvous
 - The rest of Day 2 you will be riding by ice cream places, clam shacks, bers with nautical pun cocktails, etc. You will not need to pack food for Day 2.

+### What about hydration?
+I once rode this ride with only one water bottle and I absolutely hated having to stop a dozen times a day for refills, so I recommend having 2L of water capacity or more.
+I like:
+- Two big bike botles (in the packing list), or
+- A hydration bladder such as the kind hikers like.
+I like the fannypack format but the slim backpack format also works well.

 ### What kind of shoes should I wear?
 Do I need to go clipless?
 You can do this ride in regular sneakers, and you can do it in clipless (which is just the worst misnomer jfc) bike shoes.
 The latter isn't required; I rode clipless for the first few rides and it reduced foot fatigue a bit but I'm not fast, and clipless didn't make me faster, so I swapped back to plain sneakers.